unity8-team/miral/tasks_for_the_interested_reader.md

    grey rectangles for titlebars.
 The "tiling" window does not offer them at all.
 They should contain the window title and sizing controls.

+ - Keyboard layouts.
+It should be possible to configure and use non-US keyboard layouts.

  - Better integration of startup animation.
 A short animation is played on startup.
 Ideally this should remain visible until a client is launched, fade out over the top of the client and resume when the last client exits.